ElrieM/CI_MS1_MBM/README.md

      3. The Classes page is presented in different "phases" of yoga, from beginner to looking for something a bit more relaxing to a more intense workout.
 It also includes a class picture and a short description.

      4. To make them more easily distinguishable from the "normal" yoga classes, the prenatal yoga, pilates and taichi classes are presented separately under Other Classes.

   3. As a First Time Visitor, I want to be able to easily navigate throughout the website to find out more about the instructors, ensuring that I am in the class I expected to attend.

      1. On the About page, users can view pictures of the instructors along with a short inspirational quote to give the user a sense of the instructor, and a list of classes that the instructor leads.

   4. As a First Time Visitor, I want to be able to easily navigate throughout the website to find more information about the tariffs and package deals available.

      1. In the navigation bar, users can follow the link to the Schedule and Rates page to view the rates per class as well as bundle options.

-  5. As a First Time Visitor, I want to locate social media links to see the fitness centre's social presence and find out more about other students' experiences.
+  5. As a First Time Visitor, I want to locate social media links to see the wellness centre's social presence and find out more about other students' experiences.

      1. In the footer, links to the wellness centre's social media pages are available.

      2. Social media icons are included to draw users' attention.